OWASP/www-policy/operational/signatory.md

 - Transferring funds between and managing OWASP bank accounts and other financial accounts $ 250,000
 - Budgeted General Operational Spending (including but not limited to, payroll, expenses, and accounts payable), $ 500,000

-Any spending which exceeds the Quarterly Plan by more than 10%, must be approved by the Board of Directors.
+Any spending which exceeds the approved Annual Budget by more than 10%, must be approved by the Board of Directors.

 ### Chief Financial Officer